 If you follow this hallway to its end, It will lead you directly to your respective gate area.
 While you wait for your flight, you can also enjoy the free WiFi.

 I found the airport to be clean, easy to navigate, and definitely one of the easier airports I’ve had to travel through.
 It was also safe and comfortable during my long wait to board my plane.
 I can’t wait to return to Costa Rica as it is one of the most beautiful countries I have ever visited.
+I’ve even begun looking at a large number of real estate listings in Playas del Coco as I’m desperate to own my property out here.
+There’s something about Costa Rica that just fills me with joy.
+I can’t stop talking about it with everyone I meet.
+My friends are already getting annoyed by how much I talk about it but I can’t help it.
+Since I’ve come home, all I can think about is the beauty of this country and I just want to go back to spend all day relaxing on the beach.
 I’m all about the Pura Vida life!

 This was a guest post by Cris Wein who recently returned to the U.S. after volunteering abroad in Mexico and Costa Rica through IVHQ.